 Overview of DNA Library Preparation Kits

-NEBNext Ultra II DNA Library Prep Kit
+NEBNext Ultra II FS DNA Library Prep:

-The New England Biolabs NEBNext Ultra II DNA Library Prep Kit enables the construction of genomic DNA libraries with minimal pcr amplification.
-Following mechanical shearing of the DNA sample, libraries are constructed with UMI adaptors that result in an average insert size of approximately 300-700 bp.
-This kit is also used for constructing libraries from DNA samples extracted from FFPE tissues.
-The recommended input for library construction is 10–200 ng of DNA which should be delivered in a volume of 15–50 µl.
+The New England Biolabs NEBNext Ultra II FS DNA Library Prep Kit enables the construction of either pcr-free DNA libraries or libraries with minimal pcr amplification.
+Using the NEBNext FS DNA Library Prep kit, samples are enzymatically fragmented while simultaneously performing end repair/A-tailing of the DNA fragments.
+This kit is used to construct genomic DNA libraries with an average insert size of approximately 300 to 600 bp.
+The recommended input for library construction is 200 to 500 ng of DNA for pcr-free libraries and 10 to 100 ng of DNA for pcr-amplified.
+Genomic DNA should be delivered in a volume of 15 to 25 ul.

-NEBNext Ultra II DNA Library Prep Kit: PCR-free
+NEBNext Ultra II DNA PCR-free Library Prep Kit:

-IDT xGen cfDNA Library Prep
+IDT xGen cfDNA Library Prep:

-NEBNext Ultra II FS DNA Library Prep for Small Genomes
+NEBNext Ultra II FS DNA Library Prep for Small Genomes:

 Frequently Asked Questions